 Advanced, AI-powered predictive analytics is one such application — enabling companies to accurately predict which leads are most likely to convert, and prioritize resources accordingly.

-However, even more basic data services such as enrichment are so much more effective with AI.
-For example, the AI model Leadspace utilizes enables us to add 80+ data fields per lead or contact, down to such granular insights such as keywords used online and the technologies they are familiar with.
-Again, a flesh and blood sales or marketing rep would have trouble gaining that kind of information accurately for a small handful of leads – let alone tens of thousands, hundreds of thousands, or even millions.
+And the power of AI is amplified by the amount of quality data it has to work with — which is why more “basic” data services such as enrichment are so much more effective with AI.
+For example, Leadspace’s AI algorithms are rooted in our Virtual Data Management Platform, which enables us to add 80+ data fields per lead or contact, down to such granular insights such as keywords used online and the technologies they are familiar with.
+Again, a flesh and blood sales or marketing rep would have trouble gaining that kind of information accurately for a small handful of leads — let alone tens of thousands, hundreds of thousands, or even millions.